Snyder contest rules and details

 - Collections should consist of a group of materials that share a particular subject, topic, or theme.
 The entrant must express the collection's thematic coherence in their essay and annotated bibliography.

 - While the majority of the collection should be print, other media that support and complement the collection are accepted.
 Items must be in the form of a physical object that can be displayed.
-Some examples of the types of acceptable formats include books, graphic novels, music (records, CDs, 8 tracks), film (DVDs, VHS), ephemera, etc. The collection may be supported by up to 5 digital objects/e-books but the items must be displayed and the contestant is responsible for providing the platform for display.
+Some examples of the types of acceptable formats include books, graphic novels, music (records, CDs), film (DVDs, VHS), ephemera, etc. The collection may be supported by up to 5 digital objects/e-books but the items must be displayed and the contestant is responsible for providing the platform for display.

 - Entries are normally limited to a selection of 25 to 50 items, regardless of the size of the contestant's total collection.

 - Collections do not need to be rare or expensive to win.

 - Each contestant is limited to a single submission.
-Materials must be owned and collected by the contestant alone.
 If selected as a finalist, the contestant will be expected to produce all items listed in the bibliography (see Rule 3 below).

 - Each contestant will submit an annotated bibliography of the submitted collection and a brief (two-to-six page) essay, and a 50-100 word description summarizing the collection.